The Ultimate 10 Days In Italy Itinerary

 It’s time for happy hour.
 Settle in for some wine at Enoteca Ferrara, which has a huge wine list.
 You can eat here too.
 I had a divine puttanesca.

-Trastevere is also a good place to go on a food tour in Rome or a guided walking tour.
+Trastevere is also an amazing place to go on a food tour in Rome or a guided walking tour.

 Where To Stay In Rome

-If you want to stay near the Imperial ruins, Palazzo Manfredi and the Inn at The Roman Forum are good choices.
+If you want to stay near the Imperial ruins, Palazzo Manfredi and the Inn at The Roman Forum are great choices.
+The Manfredi has exceptional Colosseum views from its rooftop.

-If you want to stay in the quieter Monti area, which makes a great base, the Palazzo Manfredi (Colosseum views), Villa Spalletti Trivelli (Roman townhouse), and Roma Luxus (former 18th century palace) are fantastic choices.
+If you want to stay in the quieter Monti area, which makes a great base, the Palazzo Manfredi, Villa Spalletti Trivelli (Roman townhouse), and Roma Luxus (former 18th century palace) are fantastic choices.

 Day 4: Day Trip Options: Pompeii, Tivoli, or Orvieto